List of Jessica Jones characters: Jackson

 Jackson (portrayed by Ryan Farrell) is a victim of Kilgrave who becomes a member of a support group established by Jones.

 Donald

 Donald (portrayed by Paul Pryce) is a victim of Kilgrave who becomes a member of a support group established by Jones.

 Louise Thompson

 Louise Thompson (portrayed by Lisa Emery) is a scientist and Kilgrave's mother.
 She is later forced to commit suicide by Kilgrave.

 Dorothy Walker

 Dorothy Walker (portrayed by Rebecca De Mornay) is Trish Walker's abusive mother and talent agent who becomes Jessica's foster mother when she was young.
 She was later killed by Gregory Sallinger.

 Albert Thompson

 Albert Thompson (portrayed by Michael Siberry) is a scientist and Kilgrave's father.
 After Albert tried to amplify his son's powers, Jessica later found him dead.

 Introduced in season two

 Griffin Sinclair

 Griffin Sinclair (portrayed by Hal Ozsan) is Trish's new boyfriend and a news anchor.
+When he proposed to her, he asked Trish if "thank you" meant "yes".
+She told him she was not sure, and decided to break up with him instead.
+Sometime after breaking up with Trish, Griffin returned to his job as a field reporter, and covered the Syrian Civil War.